ssbc/scuttle-testbot/README.md

 # scuttle-testbot

-> Spins up an empty, temporary scuttlebot server that stores data in your temp folder
+> Spins up an empty, temporary ssb-server that stores data in your temp folder

 ## Usage